They survived the dinosaurs, but turtles worldwide are facing a modern extinction crisis, with half of all species at risk of disappearing.

 - Summer: About 10 months after their summertime hatch, zoo-reared juvenile turtles are nearly three times larger than if they had remained in the wild and survived.
 Now large enough to avoid being eaten by common non-native predators like bullfrogs, they are released at sites selected by WDFW.

 In 1990, only two pond turtle sites were left in Washington.
 Today, six populations have been established with two in Puget Sound and four in the Columbia River Gorge.
 During the same period, more than 1,800 turtles have been head-started and released to these sites.
 Studies have revealed that an estimated 95 percent of turtles released in the Columbia River Gorge survived their first year.

 Currently, the Washington Department of Fish and Wildlife and partners are investigating causes and treatments for the shell disease that has affected some of Washington's western pond turtles.

 The Western pond turtle recovery program is a collaboration between the Oregon Zoo, Woodland Park Zoo and the WDFW.
-Other partners include Bonneville Power Administration, U.S. Forest Service, Washington State Parks, US Fish and Wildlife Service, and others.
+Other partners include Bonneville Power Administration, U.S. Forest Service, Washington State Parks, US Fish and Wildlife Service, Sustainability in Prisons Projects, Larch Corrections Center and others.

-Both of Oregon's native turtles - the western pond turtle and the western painted turtle - are listed as "critical" on the state's sensitive species list.
+Both of Oregon's native turtles - the western pond turtle and the western painted turtle - are listed as "critical" on the state's sensitive species.
 Find out how to help protect native turtles and report turtle sightings.